 There is no single path through the dynamic world of the arts in New York City.
 The arts scene of New York is at once historical and contemporary; it is both local and global.
 This city houses some of the most significant works of art produced across the globe throughout time, while at the same time it has given birth to artistic movements of intensely local origin.
 This stream will explore the artistic world of New York from all of these dimensions.
 We will venture into iconic museums – such as the Metropolitan Museum, the Rubin Museum, and the Museum of Modern Art – through the side door to speak with curators about how, and why, they bring arts from around the world to the city, and we will attend contemporary reformulations of historical theatre.
 We will also explore rich local artistic resources, even just around the corner from Goddard with a visit to the Fales Library “Downtown Collection,” which documents the downtown arts scene that evolved in SoHo and the Lower East Side during the 1970s through the early 1990s.
 We will attend events that continue to define New York as a center for the arts, including the Brooklyn Book Fair and the Whitney Biennial Show, and we will hear from writers who choose this city as the only home for their craft.

-*** Note that this course is attached to the Liberal Studies course “Cultural Foundations” I and II.
-You do NOT have to be in LS to be a part of this stream, but LS students who are placed in Goddard may be administratively pre-registered for this special Goddard-specific Cultural Foundations Course 1 (Fall Semester) and 2 (Spring Semester).
+*** Note that this stream will be attached to a Goddard Liberal Studies course.
+You do NOT have to be in LS to be a part of this stream, but LS students who are placed in Goddard may be administratively per-registered for this special Goddard-specific Course 1 (Fall Semester) and 2 (Spring Semester).

 **Attached to a Goddard Liberal Studies Writing Course, but you do not have to be an Liberal Studies student to be in this stream.